sse-labs/cophi/README.md

 #### Command-Line Options
 - `--num-packages/-n {NUMBER OF PACKAGES TO SCRAPE}`
+    - as reference, scraping 10 packages would take ~5 minutes on average

 ### `dcpp_extract` usage
 This container runs the desired queries over the scraped packages and constructs a map from packages to the features they contain.
 There are also various configuration options related to performance.